int128/devops-kompose/atlassian-confluence/README.md

 It takes a few minutes to bootstrap a Confluence server.
 Then open your browser and you will see the [Confluence Setup Wizard](https://confluence.atlassian.com/doc/confluence-setup-guide-135691.html).

-**Tip:** The wizard may freeze while database initialization.
+The wizard may freeze while database initialization.
 Hang tight.

 To delete the release `atlassian-confluence`: